C9A8/api_router/README.md

 # Implement jwt oauth and refresh token
 # Done with the session table

-# have to fix the logout using session and confilts in accouonts table
+# have to fix the logout using session and confilts in accouonts table and ip stuff in sessions